python-discord/code-jam-11/presentation/presentation.md

 <!-- TODO: This is too long-->

 ![bg right 80%](img/img_5.png)
-<Name> also has a custom rate limiting system, both global and per user, to avoid spamming the bot with requests.
+Lumina Tracker also has a custom rate limiting system, both global and per user, to avoid spamming the bot with requests.
 Alongside that, we also added a cache system to store the results from TheTVDB and avoid flooding the api with the same requests.

 Even though we did not find any information about rate limits in the documentation for TheTVDB API, we didn't want to abuse that fact and took the safer approach.